Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 The project concerns club membership, club activities, exhibitions and a record of artists works.

 ### Existing Features
 - Membership application form.
+Both client and server side validation for 'belt-and-braces' defensive programming.
 - Members list of club members details for club administrators, with search facility, if club becomes popular.
 - Subscriptions - allows a logged-in user to gain a list of members whose subscriptions are due.
               This list excludes those marked in the database collection 'members' as paid or the members are guests (no subscription).
 - Subscriptions - allows administrator to send email reminders to members when subscriptions are due.
 - Flag interest in activities - displays a count against each activity of interest shown.
-- Exhibition page showns images and artist names of all artworks flagegd for exhibit in club's annual exhibition.
+- Exhibition page showns images and artist names of all artworks flagged for exhibit in club's annual exhibition.
-- Gallery page shows all artworks of members in a carousel, whether for exhibition, or not.
+- Gallery page shows all artworks of members in a carousel, whether for exhibition, or not. also shows whether an artwork has been sold.
 - Search facility for members artworks, search against index of artist name or artwork title.

 ### Features Left to Implement
 - A volunteer rosta for running the annual exhibition.
 - An administrator's view of those interested in activities.
 To inform of cancelations, etc.
 - A batch script to archive older artworks that have exhibited in previous years, have been sold, or by lapsed members.
+- Further client-side form validation for administrators, such as editing artworks.
+- A cleaner, clearer procedure to ensure images arrive correctly on the server and recorded on artwork and member forms.

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

 - [JavaScript](https://www.javascript.com/)
     - For dynamic, front-end interaction on HTML forms.